madphysicist/imprint/doc/future_work.rst

 baseline.
 This is not an exhaustive list, and does not contain any of the minor bug fixes and enhancements that come naturally with any project of this scope.

-Further requests and issues should be raised on the GitHub issues page:
+Further requests and issues should be raised on the GitHub `issues`_ page.
-`issues`_.

 .. _future-work-xml-root: